wbsumners96/wind-turbines/tasks_and_reporting.md

 	  wind direction. mode/mean/hypermean/stock prices?

 ## Questions
-- In the config changes file, it specifies there's a "Baseline config up to" some date, and upgrades from/to some other date.
-Problem is, these dates never match, so there's an interval of time where the turbine doesn't seem to have any configuration at all.
-Is this just a period where upgrades are being applied, so should we completely ignore the turbine during these periods?
-  - Follow up: if so, does N/A mean the turbine is completely useless after the baseline config finishing day?
-- Related to that, what times in the day should we take the configuration being available from/to?
+- what times in the day should we take the configuration being available from/to?
 Say, if it says the baseline config is up to August 1 2019, should we interpret that as meaning the baseline config is up until midnight the following day?